justinturn/justinturn.github.io/README.md

 ### About Me

 * Twenty Four.
 Oklahoman.
-* :mortar_board: MS in Agricultural Economics from Oklahoma State University. :corn:
+* MS in Agricultural Economics from Oklahoma State University. :mortar_board:
 * Dabble in R, Python, SQL, and SAS.
-* :office: Dayjob is spent at a fantastic organization developing Tableau Visuals, some SQL and R for data loading and manipulation, and designing data architecture.
+* Dayjob is spent at a fantastic organization developing Tableau Visuals, some SQL and R for data loading and manipulation, and designing data architecture. :office:
 * Prefer numbers to words.
 * Dream job = Rancher.

+### What I'm Reading in 2017

+* Tipping Point (M. Gladwell)
+* Scaling Up Excellence
+* Blink (M. Gladwell)
+* Divine Direction (C. Groeschel)
+* Inside the Magic Kingdom (T. Connellan)
+* Triggerfish Twist (T. Dorsey)
+* Forty Chances: Finding Hope in a Hungry World (H.G.
+Buffett)
+* The Reality Based Rules of the Workplace
+* YouVersion Bible App
+* Bloomberg
+* WSJ